 Government Launches Project-Tracking System

-L R Henry Musasizi State Minister for Finance launches the IBP as World Banks Racheal Sebudde and Chairperson Sib development Committee Joseph Enyimu look on Photos by Maria Wamala
+(L-R) Henry Musasizi, State Minister for Finance launches the IBP as World Bank’s Racheal Sebudde and Chairperson Sib-development Committee Joseph Enyimu look on.
+(Photos by Maria Wamala)

 The Government has launched an online system that will track all public projects from their start to completion.